Who was John Harrison, and how did his clocks help to solve the problem of finding longitude at sea?

-John Harrison came to London in about 1727–28, looking for support and the rewards promised by the 1714 Longitude Act.
-He began with Edmond Halley, second Astronomer Royal and a Commissioner of Longitude, who received him warmly at Greenwich but felt unable to judge his work and so sent him to clockmaker George Graham.
+Harrison began with Edmond Halley, second Astronomer Royal and a Commissioner of Longitude.
+He was received him warmly at Greenwich but Halley felt unable to judge his work.
+He sent him to clockmaker George Graham.

 A trial at sea